lwilgrant/lifetime_exposure_isimip/README.md

 ## Environment
 The python modules used in this repository can be installed using [exposure_env.yml](./exposure_env.yml).
+This may take up to an hour to compile in the Anaconda prompt.

 ```
 conda env create -f exposure_env.yml